DutchDevOfficial/MXC_Handbook/MDFiles/AMA/AMA.md

 AMA TAKEAWAY #4 🙂➡️😁💰💰

 REFER-A-FRIEND is coming!
 The team is preparing to launch a refer a friend campaign next week!
 Where both you and your friend will earn for bringing people to the MXC Mining Movement! 🤜💥🤛

+# Technical AMA with Jeff (mainly miner fuel)
+Takeaways by Keith!

+#### MXC AMA TAKEAWAY 1
+*MINER HEALTH* is the next step in the interchain data market for the MXC Movement.📢🔆 By improving the participation on this level MXC and our Mining community will take blockchain and IoT to the mainstream!
+This is expected to take the MXC token to the next level  🚀 as a token movement on the crypto charts 🌝

+####  MXC AMA TAKEAWAY 2

+Miner health is an **extension** of POP, to keep everyone participating, and earning rewards 🔑 The key area for Miners to focus on is to ensure connectivity, uptime is essential!
+🔆🔱
+miner health is expected to extend the base rewards, ensuring more Can mine their base and other ways for longer ✅

+####  MXC AMA TAKEAWAY 3

+**MXC is always on your side** 🤝
+M2 Pro Miner Health won't happen overnight, it's going to be rolled out over a period of time.
+With just the first two items being released first.
+There will be no surprises on this.
+We want you to keep earning 💥🚀💪

+#### Statement by Aaron in the TG afterwards
+- Your base mining will continue to mine and earn and in fact with miner health it will in fact **EXTEND** the base earnings
+- We will be rolling out **MORE** ways to earn including the Liquidity Markets and DFi (you will need a high amount of MTL to get high returns)
+- We are preparing for the next phase of POP, this will make **the network more robust**, allowing for MXC to build a sustainable network that can also monetise the new sensors coming on to the market thanks to our friends at Amazon who are also pushing LORA / LPWAN

+*IoT has an amazing future, with Amazon also coming onboard to LPWAN its proof that all of us, right here are heading in the right direction.
+We want all of you to continue to earn, because we want this robust network, so we designed a method to ensure you continue to earn*